dczmer/davelab/02_using-the-shell/01_help-hisory/README.md

 If you already know the command but just can't remember the arguments or commands, you can often use this to just `<tab>` complete your way to typing out the command.

 ![image](./images/completion.png)

-### Searching the Internet

-I put this last because I think you should try to use the built-in help systems first.

-In recent years, Google search results for have gone down in quality and it becomes harder and harder to find the information you are looking for under all of the ads and paid search results.
-But, for most queries, it should still find what you need on StackOverflow or other answers sites.

 ## Using your History